-For as many as are led by the Spirit of God, these are sons of God. romans 8:14
+For as many as are led by the Spirit of God, these are sons of God.
+Romans 8:14

 But what if we invited Curtis to our home but then totally ignored him?